LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

 `jackd -R -d netone`
 For jack1: Remember not to connect any clients to the slave JACK until we've connected both machines !
 This limitation is gone with jack2, however, some clients might crash, when jack is changing the buffer size.
-3. Launch jack_netsource on the master JACK to connect your slave:
+3. Launch 'jack_netsource' on the master JACK to connect your slave:
 `jack_netsource -H <slave jack hostname>`

 You're set !
 If you've used NetJack's defaults, you should have 2 playback ports, 2 capture ports, 1 midi in and 1 midi out running between the master and the slave.
 Go ahead, launch a few clients and give your NetJack it's first drive.